How-To: Setting up Azure Functions Integration for Traffic Monitoring (TypeScript)

-Astra supports OpenTelemetry based instrumentation for Azure Functions, enabling request and response flow monitoring.
-This guide walks you through setting up instrumentation using TypeScript as the function runtime.
+help you gain full visibility into your API traffic.
+Astra supports OpenTelemetry-based instrumentation for Azure Functions, allowing you to monitor request and response flows seamlessly.
+This guide will walk you through the setup process using TypeScript as the function runtime.

 To monitor Azure Functions traffic with Astra: